Starcounter/Docs/docs/transactions.md

 ### Transaction Size

-Code in `Db.Transact` and `Db.TransactAsync` should execute in as short time as possible because conflicts are more likely the longer the transaction is.
+Code in `ITransactor.Transact` and `ITransactor.TransactAsync` should execute in as short time as possible because conflicts are more likely the longer the transaction is.
 Conflicts requires long transactions to run more times which can be expensive.
 The solution is to break big transactions into smaller ones.